fipn/GettingAndCleanningData/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-6. Saves the tidy data set in a csv formatted text file, called tidy_dataset.txt, in the current workspace directory
+6. Saves the tidy data set in a csv formatted space separated text file, called tidy_dataset.txt, in the current workspace directory

 ## Input data source
 -------------------------------------------------------------------------------